 - Majghar: Middle room.
 From this part, the private area is segregated from the public area.
 Generally, women & family members use it.
 It is a private hall .

 - Gotha: Cow-pen in the backyard of a house.

 The Wadas of the Maratha and Peshwa period, on the other hand, represent the turbulence and traditions of the era.
 Some of them are magnificent and others are private, solitary structures on the banks of rivers.
 Wadas – which were the traditional residential form of Maratha architecture, evolved under the reign of Peshwas rules.
 Its style was a merger where features from Mughal, Rajasthan, and Gujarat architecture were combined with local construction techniques.
 This type of housing style deals with air and light resulting in great ventilation of both and it also fulfils security or privacy concerns due to the exterior of the structure.
 Wadas, as a form of residential architecture that emerged in the 18th and 19th century.
 The concept came into existence during the Peshwa, in 1730. the garhis (fortified palaces) had facades, ornamentation, and openings were minimum, whereas the facades of wadas had openings in every structural bay also highly ornamented opening.
 Topography and Climatological have also played an important role because in some regions people used flat roof and in some areas in sloping roof depending on the rainfall.

 Social factors of caste and occupation also contributed to the looks of the wada where the facades of the trading community were highly ornamented the facades of the Brahmin were plainer and simple.

 - Wadas are planned depending on the weather conditions of the areas.

 - The arrangement is generally linear.

-- They are two or three storey houses which are rectangular in shape with a courtyard in the center and rooms around them.
+- They are two or three-storey houses which are rectangular in shape with a courtyard in the centre and rooms around them.

 - Wadas have two or three courtyards with different function rooms around them.